j-stapera/RabbitMQ-Instant-Messenger/README.md

-# Dragonfly
+# RabbitMQ Instant Messenger
+In development...

-Developed by: (Name 1, Name 2, Name 3)
+Developed by: Josh Stapera

+This "thing" is being developed with "love."
+It will leverage the exchange and stream services provided by the RabbitMQ framework.